nodyhub/flathunter/README.md

 # Flathunter

+> [!NOTE]
+> This project got forked and is from now on maintained under: https://github.com/flathunters/flathunter

 A python crawler which crawls Immobilienscout24.de and wg-gesucht.de for new appartments and sends the results to a Telegram user

 [![Build Status](https://travis-ci.org/NodyHub/flathunter.svg?branch=master)](https://travis-ci.org/NodyHub/flathunter)

 ## Setup
 Install requirements from ```requirements.txt``` to run execute flathunter properly: